 Pianist JACOB GREENBERG's work as a soloist and chamber musician has earned worldwide acclaim.
-As a longtime member of the International Contemporary Ensemble (ICE), he has performed throughout the U.S., Europe, and Mexico.
-He has worked with composers as diverse as George Crumb, György Kurtág, Harrison Birtwistle, and Tan Dun, and frequently plays his own compositions in recital.
+As a longtime member of the International Contemporary Ensemble (ICE), he has performed throughout the Americas and Europe.
 His solo concert series, Music at Close Range, shows his equal commitment to classics of the repertoire.

-Recent highlights include a guest performance of works of György Kurtág at the International Summer Courses in Darmstadt, Germany; a recital tour with flutist Claire Chase; Messiaen's Harawi at the Library of Congress; and Harrison Birtwistle's Slow Frieze with conductor Ludovic Morlot at Lincoln Center's Mostly Mozart Festival. www.jacobgreenberg.net.
+Recent highlights include a guest performance of works of György Kurtág at the International Summer Courses in Darmstadt, Germany, under the composer's guidance; a recital tour with flutist Claire Chase; works by Boulez at the Ojai Festival; and Harrison Birtwistle's Slow Frieze with conductor Ludovic Morlot at Lincoln Center's Mostly Mozart Festival.

 Mr. Greenberg teaches at Hunter College, City University of New York, and has also taught at the State University of New York at Buffalo.
 He is a graduate of Oberlin College, where he earned degrees in music and religion, and he completed his master's and doctoral degrees at Northwestern University, where he studied with Ursula Oppens. www.jacobgreenberg.net.